Sarah Birch: Early life and education

 Birch was born on 5 December 1963 in Boston, Massachusetts, United States.
 She was educated at Dartmouth College, and, having majored in comparative literature, graduated with a Bachelor of Arts (BA) degree in 1985.
 She then moved to the United Kingdom to study at the Faculty of Medieval and Modern Languages, University of Oxford.
 She graduated with a Master of Philosophy (MPhil) degree in European literature in 1988, and completed a Doctor of Philosophy (DPhil) degree in 1992.
 Her doctoral thesis was titled "Christine Brooke-Rose and post-war writing in France".

 Having earned three degrees in literature, Birch turned to politics.
 She studied political behaviour at the University of Essex, graduating with a Master of Arts (MA) degree in 1994.
 She remained at Essex to gain a further Doctor of Philosophy (PhD) degree, which she completed in 1998.
-Her doctoral thesis was tiled "The social determinants of electoral behaviour in Ukraine, 1989-1994".
+Her doctoral thesis was entitled "The social determinants of electoral behaviour in Ukraine, 1989-1994".